Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Functions and Procedures - Python.md

 ## Example 4: Linear Search

-[[Python HSC Data View#Searching Algorithms| Searching algorithm]] that does not need the array to be sorted to find the required values.
+[[Python Data View#Searching Algorithms| Searching algorithm]] that does not need the array to be sorted to find the required values.

 ```python